genio/digest-bcrypt/README.md

 Sets the value to be used as a salt.
 Bcrypt requires __exactly__ 16 octets of salt

-It is recommenced that you use a module like [Data::Entropy::Algorithms](https://metacpan.org/module/Data::Entropy::Algorithms) to provide a truly randomised salt.
+It is recommenced that you use a module like [Data::Entropy::Algorithms](https://metacpan.org/module/Data::Entropy::Algorithms) to provide a truly randomized salt.

 When called with no arguments, it will return whatever is the current salt.